ldbc/ldbc_snb_interactive_v1_impls/README.md

 * SNB data sets of **different scale factors require different configurations** for the benchmark runs.
 Therefore, make sure you use the correct values (update_interleave and query frequencies) based on the files provided in the [`sf-properties` directory](sf-properties/).

 * The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
-Otherwise, repeated updates would insert duplicate entries.
+Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.

 * We expect most systems-under-test to use multi-threaded execution for their benchmark runs. **To allow running the benchmark workload on multiple threads, the update stream files need to be partitioned accordingly by the generator.** We have pre-generated these for 16 frequent partition numbers (1, 2, ..., 1024 and 48, 96, ..., 768) and scale factors up to 1000 (their deployment is [in progress](#benchmark-data-sets)).